 It is a type of signal telling the pike that now is the time to feast and fatten up.
 And so, the pike follow suit, much to the anglers’ delight.

-Best Time of Day for Fall Pike Fishing
+What Is the Best Time of Day for Fall Pike Fishing?

 When it comes to catching pike in autumn, you should focus on the early hours at first light until midday (sometimes a little later than that, if you continue to get action).

 When the water temperature drops, pike seem to be most active when it’s light, which probably has to do with the fact that they partly rely on their eyesight when hunting for prey.

 And so, as there is less and less light to rely as the year progresses towards fall and winter, northern pike have to take advantage of the sunlight that remains and focus their feeding activity on those hours of the day.